 Add the olive oil to a large pot over medium heat.
 Once hot, add the onions, celery, carrot and garlic and sauté until the vegetables start to soften.

-Now add the fresh mushrooms and continue cooking for another 5 minutes until they begin to soften and release their liquid.
+Now add the cleaned fresh mushrooms and continue cooking for another 5 minutes until they begin to soften and release their liquid.

 To the pot, add the fresh herbs, miso paste, tamari, soaked dried mushrooms along with the broth and the remaining vegetable broth.
 Stir to combine all the ingredients and bring to a simmer for 15-20 minutes.